Toddlers are funny things. They require constant attention and play just to keep their busy minds away from all their troubles in life (mainly teeth.)

 Now this may actually seem like a load of effort as trying to get a toddler to stand still and get dressed to go outside can feel like a scene from Mission Impossible.
 Once you’ve achieved this however, the rest is easy.

 Robbie loves seeing the great outdoors.
 He spends half of his day staring out the window and spooking the neighbours so even a little walk to the shop makes him happy.
+One of his favourite places to visit is Admirals park in Chelmsford as there is so much wide open space for him to run around and burn off energy.
 It can even result in a slightly sleepier and more controllable beast later in the evening.

 Get out in your garden